 Dangerous Driving takes most of its design and presentation cues from Burnout 3: Takedown, which is just as well because Takedown is the best game in the series.
 However, there is also more than a hint of Burnout 2: Point of Impact in the game’s DNA, as we’ll see shortly.
 As usual, the racing here consists heavily of weaving through traffic on public roads at immense speeds, driving as dangerously as possible to earn boost.
 The game runs on Unreal Engine 4 like all of Three Fields’ previous titles, and since Burnout was always heavily tied to Criterion’s in-house RenderWare engine, Three Fields Entertainment has had to essentially start from scratch here.

 The handling is where things start to get quite different.
 While the 27 cars across six classes do have certain differences between them, one constant about their handling is that they feel very light, frankly too much so.
 There is a distinct lack of mass on most of the cars, and you have so much grip you can take most corners flat without touching the brakes.
-When you do run out of grip and clobber a barrier, you often bounce off as if your car was made of rubber.
+When you finally run out of grip and clobber a barrier, you often bounce off as if your car was made of rubber.
 Collisions with other cars can also lead to strange outcomes, such as your vehicle being somehow scooped up by another racer and flung off the road.

 This just doesn’t feel quite right, and if you’re really unlucky you can lose an entire GP series to a physics glitch like I did.
 You can’t retry the individual races in the GP series either and have to start the whole thing over, which is just adding insult to injury at that point.
 That’s not to say the original Burnout games didn’t have some wonky physics going on, but it’s more evident here and is something the developers will have to look into.
 Thankfully, Three Fields Entertainment is very active in responding to player feedback, and this issue is supposed to be addressed in the June 7 update.

 Physics oddities aside, I have encountered far worse handling models than this and personally I got to grips with it fairly quickly, but some players really dislike the handling in Dangerous Driving to the point it ruins the game for them.
 I’m fine with it, but your mileage may vary.
 In any event, I definitely recommend turning the handling sensitivity slider down a few notches in the options menu, because the default setting is much too twitchy for its own good.
 Apparently, a glitch is causing the sensitivity slider to actually reset every time you boot up the game, which would explain why I’ve been having so many issues controlling the cars in the later series and should also be fixed in one of the upcoming patches.

 The career mode progression with its 69 events is nothing to write home about, but it’s a straightforward system that works.
 You start in the Sedan series and gradually move on to faster cars and more challenging events until you reach the Formula DD series.
 There is not a lot of freedom here, so you can’t really jump between different series or anything like that unless you want to replay earlier races.
 Crash Mode is absent this time around, although the physical copy of Dangerous Driving is bundled with Danger Zone 2 to make up for that somewhat.